dankamongmen/scblockchain/doc/block-format.md

 1. One and only one block must be a genesis block, and
 2. All other blocks must reference one and only one existing previous block.

+All multibyte integer sequences are written in big-endian format.

 ## Version 0 block format

 A block is formed of a header, immediately followed by a data section.
 The